-- 3. Start with popcorn at room tempera- - 4.
+- Pop one bag at a time. - 2.
+Place bag in oven according to manufacturers' directions. - 3.
+Start with popcorn at room temperature. - 4.
 Allow popped corn to sit unopened for a few minutes. - 5.
-Open bag carefully to prevent burns, because steam will escape. - Do not reheat unpopped kernels or reuse bag.
+Open bag carefully to prevent burns, because steam will escape. - 6.
+Do not reheat unpopped kernels or reuse bag.